ccrenfroe/BirdCam/README.md

 Bird detector and classifier implemented using a Raspberry Pi and Tensorflow Lite.

 The goal of this project is to implement a Smart BirdCam.
 The BirdCam should be fully automated, left to watch a bird feeder and take a picture when a bird shows up.
-The iamge should then be sent to some server, or locally, to then be run through a classifier and then stored into a directory for that birds species.
+The image should then be sent to some server, or locally, to then be run through a classifier and then stored into a directory for that birds species.
 Hopefully, the user can notice trends in what birds are visiting them and get some cool pictures as well.

 ## Dataset